 Awarded the BBC Jazz award for Innovation, and the ACW Creative Wales Award, he has also written for many ensembles including Scottish Chamber Orchestra, Welsh Chamber Orchestra, RSC, LPO Renga ensemble, The Orlando Consort, Ensmble Plus, Koch Ensemble and Tango Siempre.
 Recent activity has seen him working with artists from other fields such as choreographer Chloe Loftus, visual artist Catrin Williams and photographer David Woodfall.

-Currently artist in residence at Brecon Jazz and part of the Jazz department at RWCMD,Cardiff; Huw’s next recording (Quercus with June Tabor and Iain Ballamy) is released in March 2013 on ECM.
+Currently artist in residence at Brecon Jazz and part of the Jazz department at RWCMD,Cardiff; Huw’s latest recording (Quercus with June Tabor and Iain Ballamy) was released in March 2013 on ECM.